craigwalton-dsit/inspect-soocon25/README.md

 If it doesn't open automatically, copy the URL from the terminal and paste it into your web browser.

-Take a look at the score and the messages.
+Take a look at the score (right hand side) and the messages (try the "Messages" tab).

 ![Inspect View](images/inspect-view.png)

 ## 6. Adapt the scorer, re-run 10 parallel evaluations

+There's a good chance the model scored 0.0 on this eval.
+This is because the `exact()` scorer is very strict - it requires the model to output "hello world" _exactly_.

 Perhaps we don't mind if the model includes additional text in its response, so long as it has written "hello world" _somewhere_ in the output.